Willblock1/Databricks-ML-Workshop/Databricks ML Workshop/README.md

 |`IDBML 04b - Implementing a Webhook.py`|Implementing a web hook as a model is transitioned|
 |`IDBML 05 - Deploying a Model for Batch Inference.py`|Deploy model for batch inference|
 |`IDBML 06 - Scheduling a Machine Learning Workflow.py`|Scheduling the ML workflow using Databricks jobs|

+We will be going through these notebooks live during today's session.
+See the power of Databricks ML and understand how you can use ML Flow, Databricks Feature Store and Databricks AutoML to drastically simplify your end-to-end model lifecycle.

 # Setup / Requirements